behave/behave/docs/_content.tag_expressions_v2.rst

 Tag-Expressions v2
 -------------------------------------------------------------------------------

-:pypi:`cucumber-tag-expressions` are now supported and superceed the old-style tag-expressions (which are deprecating). :pypi:`cucumber-tag-expressions` are much more readible and flexible to select tags on command-line.
+:pypi:`cucumber-tag-expressions` are now supported and supersedes the old-style tag-expressions (which are deprecating). :pypi:`cucumber-tag-expressions` are much more readable and flexible to select tags on command-line.

 .. code-block:: sh